fopelite/VerilogGuides/windows-scoop.md

 *This step may be optional in the future when a version including the pull request [1581](https://gitlab.com/graphviz/graphviz/-/merge_requests/1581) has been released.*

+You completed the installation of SystemVerilog.
+Now you can test it.

 ## Testing your installation

 Download and extract the .zip file from our Moodle course.